gmesser/scmcdroot/README.md

 scmcdroot
 =========

-Change to the root directory of a directory under version control.
+Change to the SCM root directory of a directory under version control.

 Search upwards in the directory tree until an SCM dir is found or the root directory is reached.